Who

 MOTIVES

 Concrete manufacturer or law firm.
 Interior design house or pharmaceutical giant.
-Five employees or 500.
+50 employees or 500.
 Start-up or established brand.
 It’s always one of the same three things that brings people to my door.*

 * Digitally speaking.
 It would be creepy if potential clients showed up at my house.
 Don’t do that.